 Multiple ALMA array configurations may be needed to cover high spatial dynamic ranges in fields with both diffuse, extended emission and compact, localised emission.
 As discussed in Section 1.2, ALMA consists of fifty antennas in the 12-m Array (which can be moved into multiple configurations), twelve 7-m antennas and four 12-m antennas in the Total Power (TP) Array.
 Together, the 7-m and TP Arrays form the ACA.
 Data from these arrays are acquired and calibrated as separate Member OUSs, but after calibration, data covering the same frequency ranges may be combined to cover a range of spatial scales from tens of milliarcseconds to tens of arcseconds.
-At present, the ASA and the imaging pipeline do not provide images based on data from multiple arrays, even in the cases for which multiple executions using multiple arrays would need to be combined to seek help from the ARCs, as data combination may be technically challenging or may require accessing advanced computing resources.
+At present, the ASA and the ALMA Pipeline do not provide images based on data from multiple arrays, even in the cases for which multiple executions using multiple arrays would need to be combined to address the proposed science goals.
+Combining and imaging the data is left to users, who are encouraged to seek help from the ARCs, as data combination may be technically challenging or may require accessing advanced computing resources.

 This chapter provides a broad overview of the array combination process.
 Array combination, and particularly the combination of single dish and interferometric data, is currently the subject of ongoing development, so other references should be used to look up detailed information on the subject.
 The technical aspects of data combination are given in Chapter 7 of the ALMA Technical Handbook.
 The CASA Guide for the ALMA Science Verification observations of M100 provides an example showing how to combine and image data from the 12-m, 7-m and the ALMA Total Power Array.
-The CASA Documentation on combining measurement sets provides details on combining uv-data using the CASA concat task.
+The CASA Documentation on combining measurement sets1 provides details on combining uv-data using the CASA concat task.